 A users reported that ‘in Lion, moving the "mouse arrow" to the top of the screen may not reveal the Mac OS window bar necessary to get out of Full Screen mode necessitating a need of a proper mouse‘.
 This may be because the cursor, being under the stylus, is stopping short of the top of the screen.
 You can force the cursor to the top by using Edge Acceleration settings in the UPDD Console, Properties dialog described here.

-When the gesture software loads a gesture menu bar item will be shown.
+When the gesture software loads a gesture menu bar item will be shown (if enabled to be shown in the gesture settings).
 This is the indication that the program is running and hopefully working as expected.
-If this is not the case you can run the gesture application from a terminal window and see if any error messages are issued at the time the program is invoked.
+If the gesture software does not appear to be running or loading correctly you can run the gesture application from a terminal window and see if any error messages are issued at the time the program is invoked.

 To run the gesture application execute the following command line: